 How to Write a Debt Validation Letter

 In the letter, reference the date of the initial contact and the method, for example, "a phone call received from your agency on April 25, 2019."
 You also need to provide a statement that you're requesting validation of the debt.
 Do not admit to owing the debt or making any reference to payment.
 If the debt has passed the statute of limitations and is no longer legally enforceable, making promises to pay or acknowledging the debt is yours could restart the clock.

 Send your letter via certified mail, so you have proof of when the letter was mailed and received.

 Re: Account Number

 This letter is sent in response to [a letter/phone call] received by you on [date you received the letter/call].
-I am requesting that you provide validation of this debt.
+I am requesting that you provide verification of this debt.